Force over Distance: Chapter 21

 //I’m sure I’ll take it under advisement.//

-They had nearly made it to the shuttle when Chloe stopped, pulling Rush to a halt with a painful wrench that unbalanced the scientist.
+They’d nearly made it to the shuttle when Chloe stopped, pulling Rush to a halt with a painful wrench.
 Young turned back, just in time to prevent the pair of them from overbalancing.

 “What is it?”
-Young asked, one hand around Rush’s bicep, steadying him as Chloe rebalanced.
+Young asked, one hand around Rush’s bicep, steadying him as Chloe found her footing.

-“Two groups of them.”
-Her voice was tight and full of fear.
+“Two groups.”
+Her voice was tight with fear.
 “Coming up fast from behind and—” she broke off, her brow furrowing, “from that way.”
 She pointed into the darkness.
-Ahead of them.
+Ahead.
 To the left.

 “How fast?”
 Young braced his weapon against his shoulder.